 Environmental, Social and Governance Reporting

-Published EEI's ESG / Sustainability reporting template in December 2018.
+Published EEI's ESG / Sustainability reporting template for years 2010 (base-year) & 2015-2018.
 This quantitative information supplements our biennial Stewardship Report that highlights our commitment to the stewardship of natural resources and our sustainable business practices.